apache/camel-website/content/blog/Camel3-Whatsnew/index.md

 For Camel end users then only a few JARs is relevant.

-**camel-api** contains the public API for Camel (eg interfaces such as CamelContext, Endpoint, Exchange, Message, and son on).
+**camel-api** contains the public API for Camel (eg interfaces such as CamelContext, Endpoint, Exchange, Message, and so on).

 **camel-support** contains the base classes and `RouteBuilder` which you would use to build Camel routes and applications.
 This JAR is also contains necessary base classes for building custom Camel components, and other kinds of plugins.